whitneyburton/portfolios/students/1608-front/lacey-knaff/20160205-lacey-knaff-m4.md

 # Lacey Knaff - M4 Portfolio

 ##Summary
 Mod4 was all about the job hunt.
 I set out to get a job offer before the end of the module, so spent a lot of my time networking, sending cold outreach emails, prepping for interviews, and applying for jobs.
-It was definitely overwhelming having to try to balance both school and the job search, and I often felt like I wouldn't be able to finish the Mod.
+It was definitely overwhelming having to try to balance both school and the job search, but I successfully completed both and was able to secure a job that I think will be really great for my growth as a designer and developer.

 ##Areas of Emphasis
 * Getting a job offer